 Absence of Speaker and Deputy Speaker

-9. Whenever the Assembly is informed by the Clerk of the absence of both the Speaker and the Deputy Speaker, the Members present may at once proceed to elect in the manner provided in standing order 2 one of their number who shall, subject to any other order of the Assembly, perform the duties of the Speaker during that absence.
+9. Whenever the Assembly is meeting and is informed by the Clerk of the absence of both the Speaker and the Deputy Speaker, the Members present may at once proceed to elect in the manner provided in standing order 2 one of their number who shall, subject to any other order of the Assembly, perform the duties of the Speaker during that absence.
 Otherwise the Assembly stands adjourned to the next sitting day.

 Speaker relieved by Assistant Speaker